Here's what we offer:

 In addition to the emphasis on research and academics, we encourage critical thinking and the ability to work independently, which are skills that can transfer to any profession.

 Our graduate students are now university professors and post-doctoral fellows, PhD students, college instructors, university lab instructors, physiotherapists, occupational therapists, athletic therapists, medical doctors, medical technicians, nurses, chiropractors, police and military officers, fitness consultants and entrepreneurs, and physical education teachers.

 Seven courses have been introduced that reflect the present issues in the physical education curriculum.
 Graduate programs are offered in both full-time and part-time formats, with a number of different options available to students.

-Students completing their MPE can focus on administration, curriculum, or supervision, while those completing their MSc can focus on exercise physiology, ergonomics/biomechanics, sport psychology or socio-cultural studies of physical activity and health.
+Students completing their MPE can focus on administration, curriculum, or supervision, while those completing their MSc can focus on exercise physiology; ergonomics/biomechanics; psychology of sport, exercise and recreation; or socio-cultural studies of physical activity and health.